Revisiting talkSPORT’s ‘England’s 2022 World Cup XI’ from 2017

 — ITV Football (@itvfootball) July 7, 2021

-Speaking about his omission from the World Cup qualifiers in March, he said: “I was surprised to be left out.
+Speaking about his omission, he said: “I was surprised to be left out.
 I’d been in squads before and was playing well.
 I only found out when it got announced on Sky.

 “Obviously I’m going to keep what was said between ourselves but I know the door is still open.
 I’ve just got to keep playing well and see what happens.”

-We can’t get over talkSPORT listing Phil Jones as a viable starting centre-back for 2022.
+More importantly, we can’t get over 2017 talkSPORT listing Phil Jones as a viable starting centre-back for 2022.
 It makes you realise England have come a long way in a short space of time.
 To be fair, Harry Maguire had only just left Hull City for Leicester back in 2017.

-We’ll give them this one.
-A good shout, considering he was only just breaking into Leicester’s first team back then.
+It was a good shout considering Chilwell was only just breaking into Leicester’s first team back then.

-Cook had just captained England’s U20 side to World Cup glory and was tipped to cement himself in Bournemouth’s midfield under the watchful eye of future national team manager Eddie Howe.
+In 2017, Cook had just captained England’s Under-20 side to World Cup glory and was tipped to cement himself in Bournemouth’s midfield under the watchful eye of future national team manager Eddie Howe.

 And Cook made his England debut during the friendly with Italy in 2018 before being named on the standby list for the Russia World Cup.